Skip to content

 01 WHAT IT ACTUALLY LOOKS LIKE

 Most people who come to me for this don't say “identity crisis” first.
-They say things like:
+It often sounds like:

 02 WHY WHAT YOU'VE TRIED ISN'T WORKING